mattbrictson/tomo/docs/tutorials/deploying-rails-from-scratch.md

 5. [Run tomo setup](#run-tomo-setup)
 6. [Run tomo deploy](#run-tomo-deploy)

-This is a basic tutorial that skips over DNS, TLS, load balancing, PostgreSQL, systemd, etc. If you have suggestions for expanding this guide, consider [opening an issue or pull request on GitHub](https://github.com/mattbrictson/tomo).
+This is a basic tutorial that skips over DNS, TLS, load balancing, PostgreSQL, etc. If you have suggestions for expanding this guide, consider [opening an issue or pull request on GitHub](https://github.com/mattbrictson/tomo).
 Thanks for reading!

 ## Create an Ubuntu 18.04 LTS VPS